Lynwood, California: 2010 census

-2000
+2000 census

 As of 2000, speakers of Spanish as their first language accounted for 77.43% of residents, while English was spoken by 22.13%, Thai was spoken by 0.16%, Samoan was spoken by 0.09%, Gujarati was spoken by 0.07%, Tagalog was spoken by 0.07%, Vietnamese by 0.05% of the population.

 Lynwood went through five phases of demographic change in the 20th century.
 First, a colonial settlement.
 Second, a farming small town.
-Third, a mostly working-class white suburb from 1940 to 1970.
+Third, a mostly working-class white suburb (some of the residents of Okie background) from 1940 to 1970.
 Fourth, a majority African-American city between 1970 and 1990, and today, predominantly Latino.

 Lynwood Pacific Electric Railway Depot, designed by Bernard Maybeck in 1917.

 In 2000, Mexican (68.1%) and Salvadoran (2.9%) were the most common ancestries in Lynwood.
 Mexico (84.0%) and El Salvador (7.8%) were the most common foreign places of birth.

 Government and infrastructure

 The Long Beach Freeway (I-710) and Century Freeway (I-105) run through the city.
 The C Line of the Los Angeles Metro runs through the city, in the median of I-105, and serves the city at Lynwood station.

 Fire protection in Lynwood is provided by the Los Angeles County Fire Department.
 The LACFD operates Station #147 at 3161 East Imperial Highway and Station #148 at 4262 Martin Luther King Jr. Boulevard, both in Lynwood, as a part of Battalion 13 The Los Angeles County Sheriff's Department (LASD) operates the Century Station in Lynwood.
 The Los Angeles County Department of Health Services operates the South Health Center in Watts, Los Angeles, serving Lynwood.